-Michael Lang, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Michael Lang, a farmer, his wife Elisabeth, and sons (Peter, age 33; Adam, age 23) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 In 1798, Johannes Lang moved from Messer to Kraft.

-The 1767 census records that both Johann Peter Lang and Adam Lang came from the German district of Isenburg.
+The Oranienbaum passenger list records that Michael Lang came from the German region of Isenburg.
+The 1767 census records that both Johann Peter Lang and Adam Lang came from the German region of Isenburg.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Kf24, Ms43, Ms60, Mv1757.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Göttinger Arbeitskreis, 2005): 144, 145.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #1750.